tamirgen/hidow/README.md

 * The buttons and links are blue, light blue for positive actions, like updating orders and rating a product.
 They are white and black for standard actions like go to reviews or adding to bag and are red for removing a product from bag.
 I have chosen those basic colors as for me they represent luxury and high-end products like the brand I have chosen to create the App for.
 Those colors were also chosen to give the user good contrast between the background and text.
+The hero image is black and white for elegant effect and prestige.

 <br>